Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 genomic or transcriptional context, or perform complex statistical analysis.
 The **R statistical programming environment**, and more specifically **Bioconductor** provides one avenue through which to perform these downstream analysis.

 By far the largest advantage to using R to perform specific stages of genomic data analysis are the large number of packages available that facilitate efficient analysis of high-throughput data. [**Bioconductor**](https://www.bioconductor.org/) represents a specific collection of R-packages maintained as part of an open source project, that provides a wide-range of data analysis software packages for biological data analysis, and particularly genomics.
 These **Bioconductor** introduce several particuarly useful object classes and methods that provide effecient storage of, access to, and maniuplation of various forms of genomics and high throughput sequencing data.

+Note on what we won't cover: Data type specific analysis packages like DESeq2, as we cant go into data type soecific nuascens and statistical considerations in this course without the prereqs etc. We will focus on generalized tasks that are be appropriate to a range of data and analysis types, e.g. how to leverage bioconductor packages, working with genomic region data, and obtaining & applying annotation data.

 ** Visit the Bioconductor website and explore the available packages and how they are organized. **